paulresdat/ServiceCollection/README.md

 ## Intended Audience

 This package's primary audience is the creator for his own projects but if you know a little about dependency injection and clean architecture, this approach should be easy to understand.
 If you're a Python beginner, this approach should be coupled with some reading on clean architecture and dependency injection.
 It is expected that you will eventually pick up a book on the topic of software architecture.
 If you're coming from a C# background, this should be strikingly similar to you and you should be able to start working with it immediately regardless of your Python experience.
-This library's intended use is for larger maintainable python applications or cron jobs that would have more than one person actively developing and maintaining.
+This library's intended use is for larger maintainable python applications or a project with a team where there are collaborators.

 ## Features